1JC1/1JC1/README.md

 ### Hi there!
 My name is *Juan* and I am second year CS major at UC Irvine.

-I am an aspiring ***Software Engineer*** hoping to do full-stack web devlopment and am willing to learn about any other programming field.
+I am an aspiring ***Software Engineer*** hoping to do full-stack web devlopment, but I am also interested in learning about the other fields in programming.

 Feel free to get in touch!
 Find me on **[LinkedIn](https://www.linkedin.com/in/1juan-rodriguez1/)**.
 <!--